Orest-Z/Orest-Z/README.md

-Hi there, I'm Orest Z! 👋
+Hi there, I'm Orest ! 👋
 I'm a first-year Informatics student at the Faculty of Natural Sciences in Tirana. 🚀 My journey into the world of software development has just begun, and I'm eager to dive deeper into coding, algorithms, and problem-solving. 💻

 🔧 I love experimenting with small projects to sharpen my skills and bring creative ideas to life.
 Whether it's C programming, data structures, or building a password manager, I’m always excited to learn new things and improve my craft. 🛠️